-Andrew Griffiths finished his fourth year at the helm of the Old Dominion field hockey program in 2016 after being named the fifth head coach in school history in December 2012.
+Andrew Griffiths completed his fifth year at the helm of the Old Dominion field hockey program in 2017 after being named the fifth head coach in school history in December 2012.
 With over 15 years of NCAA coaching experience, Griffiths picked up his 100th career win as a head coach with a victory over William & Mary on Sept.
 11, 2015.

 YEAR-BY-YEAR AT OLD DOMINION

 Old Dominion finished the 2016 season with a 7-10 record and 3-4 mark within BIG EAST action.
-Griffiths' Lady Monarchs highlight of the season came on Sept.
+Griffiths' Monarchs highlight of the season came on Sept.
 2, when Casey Dolan scored a gamewinner in overtime to lift ODU past eventual NCAA champion and then-No. 14 Delaware, 3-2 OT, in front of the home crowd.
-ODU also battled eventual NCAA semifinalist UConn to a heartbreaking 2-1 loss that came after time had already expired.
-Griffiths led several Lady Monarchs to individual accolades in 2016, as senior Meg Byas racked up a slew of honors including first team All-BIG EAST and first team VaSID All-State selection, second team NFHCA All-South Region recognition as well as being chosen for the Victory Sports Tours/NFHCA Senior Game.
+Griffiths led several Monarchs to individual accolades in 2016, as senior Meg Byas racked up a slew of honors, including first team All-BIG EAST accolades.
 Danielle Grega was named first team All-BIG EAST, second team NFHCA All-South Region and was also selected to represent the United States on the U-21 Women's National Team.
-Off the field, Griffiths' squad turned in an impressive 3.36 team GPA in the fall of 2016, as 12 Lady Monarchs landed a spot on the Dean's List.

 The Lady Monarchs finished the 2015 season with a 9-10 overall record and defeated five nationally ranked teams, taking down No. 7 Penn State, No. 19 Michigan State, No. 8 Wake Forest, No. 19 James Madison and No. 5 UVA.
 At the conclusion of the season, Griffiths had five players earn all-conference honors, while three went on to earn NFHCA All-Region accolades.
 Sarah Breen was also named a Second Team Longstreth/NFHCA All-American for the third time under Griffiths.